Preamble

 No Title of Nobility shall be granted by the United States or any state: And no Person holding any Office of Profit or Trust under them, shall, without the Consent of the Congress or of the state legislature thereof, accept of any present, Emolument, Office, or Title, of any kind whatever, from any King, Prince, or foreign State.

-No compulsory service or selective service in the Armed Forces shall be imposed on the people of the United States in times of Peace, nor shall any compulsory service or selective service be held in times of War where the land of the United States is safe and secure or in the event of a declaration of War against the United States or any defensive-pact Ally.
+No compulsory service or selective service in the Armed Forces shall be imposed on the people of the United States in times of Peace.
+In times of War, compulsory service or selective service may only be enforced when the land of the United States is safe and secure, in the event of a declaration of War against the United States, or if War is declared against any defensive-pact Ally.

 No law, motion, or resolution shall respect or establish any religion or religious practice.